GreenParachute/hate-speech-popularity/README.md

 This repository contains the following files:

-- anonymized training dataset with extracted tweet, user and content features (features obtainable from twitter API are not included)
+- anonymized training dataset (16133 instances) with extracted tweet, user and content features (features obtainable from twitter API are not included)
 - script for extracting n-gram features from the tweets
 - script for training hate speech and tweet popularity classifiers